Monopole and instanton effects in QCD: Summary and conclusions

 Finally, we estimated the decay width and lifetime of the charged pion using the numerical results of the pion decay constant and the pion mass as the input values.
-We have demonstrated that the decay width of the charged pion becomes wider than the experimental result and that the lifetime of the charged pion becomes shorter with increasing magnetic charge.
+We demonstrated that the decay width of the charged pion becomes wider than the experimental result and that the lifetime of the charged pion becomes shorter by increasing the number density of the instantons and anti-instantons.
+This is the catalytic effect on the charged pion.

-These are the catalytic effects of the Adriano monopole on the physical observables that we have found in this research.
+These are the monopole and instanton effects of the Adriano monopole.